 The bottom line

 The EU age verification app is a meaningful piece of regulatory infrastructure.
-It’s technically elegant (zero-knowledge cryptography, privacy-preserving by design), politically serious (the Commission is using it to back up DSA enforcement), and practically useful for reducing accidental first exposure among minors.
+It is privacy-focused by design, tied to Digital Services Act enforcement, and practically useful for reducing easy underage access to adult content.